getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/advanced.md

 Client.shared?.enableAutomaticBreadcrumbTracking()
 ```

 If called this will track every action sent from a Storyboard and every _viewDidAppear_ from an _UIViewController_.
-We use method swizzling for this feature, so in case your app also overwrites one of these methods be sure to checkout our implementation in our repo.
+We use method swizzling for this feature, so in case your app also overwrites one of these methods be sure to check out our implementation in our repo.
 Additionally we also add a breadcrumb in case we receive a Memory Pressure Event from the Application.

 ## Memory Pressure